oslab-ewha/VMsep/README.md

   - `# usbip attach -r <usbip server ip> -b 1-59`

 ### Windows USB/IP client
+- Currently, there are 2 versions for a vhci driver
+	  - vhci(WDM): original version, implemented via WDM(Windows Driver Model)
+	  - vhci(ude): newly developed version to fully support USB applications and implemented via UDE(USB Device Emulation) which is MS provided USB virtualization framework over KMDF(Kernel-Model Driver Framework)
+	  - Installation procedures for 2 versions are different.
 - Prepare a linux machine as a USB/IP server (or windows usbip-win stub server)
   - tested on Ubuntu 16.04 (Kernerl 4.15.0-29)
   - `# modprobe usbip-host`
   - You can use virtual [usbip-vstub](https://github.com/cezanne/usbip-vstub) as a stub server